-- Responsiveness of the system and many more comes under Stability Testing
+- Responsiveness of the system and many more come under Stability Testing

 A CPU test is a popular form of stability test under Performance Testing technique.
 This test checks for processor stability and also monitors its performance as the processor's workload is increased.

-- To determine the scope and objective for the testing, we must ensure that the Application Server(s) do not crash during the Load Test executions.
+- To determine the scope and objective of the testing, we must ensure that the Application Server(s) do not crash during the Load Test executions.

 - To determine the Business issues, verify the system performance and load as per end user perspective.

 - To assign the different Responsibilities and Roles like -Creating Test plan, Test Case design, Test case review, Test execution, etc.

 - To ensure the Test deliverables within the specified time